tejasmanohar/omnus/README.md

 # Omnus

-offline mobile music streaming

-# Omnus

-An offline mobile music streaming service in Node.js.
+An offline mobile music streaming service.

 ## How?